-The Venice Planning Working Sessions began with a short presentation which provided an overview of:

-- Venice Planning Program updates, - A recap from the July 10 2019 Summer Workshop, - An introduction to the City's new zoning tools - Visual Tour of the existing corridors, including Lincoln Blvd, Rose Ave and Ocean Front Walk. - Case Studies of Form and Frontage concepts

-Concluding the presentation portion, the large group transitioned into the break out session organized by mixed use corridor tables.
-Guided by a table facilitators, stakeholders and community members at each of the tables were assigned a "buddy" to work through discussion questions.
+- 1. Presentation: The Venice Planning Working Session presentation which provided an overview of: - Venice Planning Program updates - o A recap from the July 10 2019 Summer Workshop - An introduction to the City's new zoning tools - Visual Tour of the existing corridors, including Lincoln Blvd, Rose Ave and Ocean Front Walk - o Case Studies of Form and Frontage concepts - 2.
+Break out session: Concluding the presentation portion, the participants transitioned into a smaller group activity organized by corridor table.
+Guided by a table facilitator, stakeholders and community members at each of the tables were assigned a "buddy" to work through discussion questions.
 To guide the lively discussions, each pair was given a set of discussion cards which covered zoning tool metrics: form, frontage, use and density.
 During the buddy discussion session, answers to the questions were written on the back of the cards.
 At the end of the buddy discussion exercise, the facilitators had the pairs identify a main point from their discussion to take back to the larger discussion.